stevebuk1/pv_opt_app/README.md

 Click restart on the app if need be (it might start automatically anyway)

 Please note the xxxxxxx.log will be in this addon_configs directory also.

-Remember: Do not run this at the same time as Pv_opt within AppDaemon (stop that first and remember to only have one on auto-start)